By the SMU Social Media Team

-I was Vice-President of the SMU Kendo Club in my second year, IT Director for SMU SIS Society, Ellipsis, in my third year, and President of the SMU SIS ACE programme in my final year.
+I was Vice-President of the SMU Kendo Club in my second year, IT Director for SMU SCIS Society, Ellipsis, in my third year, and President of the SMU SCIS ACE programme in my final year.
 I’ve also participated in local and overseas community service projects, an SMU-X project with an external organisation, an exchange programme, and business study missions.

 A highlight was my 2018 exchange programme with Universidad de las Américas Puebla in Mexico.
 It was an eye-opening experience as I had never been to Mexico, and living so far away from home for an extended period was a catalyst for my growth.
 I came home with a renewed perspective after witnessing how people in Mexico struggle with issues ranging from security, to education, to poverty, but are still content and eager to work hard.

 What were the top highlights from your SMU experience?